rocketcode-dev/content/content/draft/every-api-connect/every-api-connect.md

 Runbooks are like pilots' flight manuals.
 Your admins know what they have to do every day, but in emergencies, they resort to these runbooks to make sure they get every step right and they know whom to talk to if they need help with something outside their control.
 These runbooks reduce downtime and prevent data loss.

-A runbook is only effective if it's tested.
+A Runbook is only effective if it's tested.
 Your team should perform an annual disaster recovery drill, following the instructions in the runbook, to expose any issues with it.
 Remember, if there's a disaster affecting API Connect hosts in a data center, there's probably a disaster affecting all the hosts in the data center, so your team will be multitasking, distracted, and stressed as they try to bring your company's business back online.

+More on Runbooks on [Chris Phillips' blog](https://chrisphillips-cminion.github.io/day2-ops/2021/11/08/RunBook.html)

 ## ISO Ignored mode

 This is only applicable to OVA installations and is a new feature of API Connect 10.0.1.5-eus.

 Many companies operate API Connect in clusters of VMWare hosts spread across multiple data centers and cannot guarantee the ISO will be available should the VM have to move to a different machine.
 In these environments, once virtual machines have been set up and booted, [set `iso-ignored` mode](https://www.ibm.com/docs/en/api-connect/10.0.1.x?topic=connect-appliance-boot-mode-configuration) to remove the need for the ISO needed at install time.

-## Backups

-IBM has one backup and restore strategy that is supported [[doc]](https://www.ibm.com/docs/en/api-connect/10.0.1.x?topic=mac-backing-up-restoring).
-Many companies use vMotion and they will usually have success with that, but IBM cannot provide support when things go wrong unless the supported backup mechanism is available.
-Note: when operating two data centers, the backups should reside in the backup datacenter, not the primary one, because in case the primary datacenter goes down, the backup files must be available to the backup datacenter.

-Note that analytics backups require S3-compatible storage.

 # Conclusion